-\subsubsection{Learning algorithm and policy}
+\subsubsection{Learning Algorithm and Policy}

-We use Proximal Policy Optimization (PPO)\cite{Schulman2017ProximalPO} as the learning algorithm and multilayer perceptron (MLP) to be the policy for agent training.
-All hyperparameters and network architectures are default settings in Stable Baselines3\cite{stable-baselines3}).
+We use Proximal Policy Optimization (PPO) (\cite{Schulman2017ProximalPO}) as the learning algorithm and multilayer perceptron (MLP) to be the policy for agent training.
+All hyperparameters and network architectures follow the default settings in Stable Baselines3(\cite{stable-baselines3}).
 The hybrid DRL model is implemented with PyTorch(\cite{10.5555/3454287.3455008}), Stable Baselines3(\cite{stable-baselines3}), and Gym(\cite{brockman2016openai}).

-\subsection{Pure deep reinforcement learning (DRL) agent}
+\subsection{Pure Deep Reinforcement Learning (DRL) Agent}